microsoft/CorrelationVector/cV - 3.0.md

 **Note**: The encoded **_{Base}_** consists of 22 base64 characters and, if left unrestriced, technically allows for 132-bit values.
 In order to support interop with tracing standards that use UUID's, the **_{Base}_** value is restricted to 128-bits assuring reliable conversion to/from the UUID format.
 This is the reason the last element of the **_{Base}_** is restricted to a subset of allowable base64 characters.

+**Note**: Base64 is case sensitive.
+So in the cV base, 'a' is distinct from 'A'.
+Counters and Ids are encoded in hexadecimal where there is no such distinction.
+However, this indifference does not allow us to apply a lexical sort.
+So by convention and for a more accessible sort, we restrict the use of only **upper case** characters for the hexadecimal encoding when used for ids or counters.

 ### Examples

 1. PmvzQKgYek6Sdk/T5sWaqwA.0 // Base: PmvzQKgYek6Sdk/T5sWaqwA